-When you are interviewing applicants, it’s important to have a list of questions you go through with all applicants for various positions in a first interview.
+When you are interviewing applicants, it’s important to have a list of questions you go through with all applicants for various positions in the first interview.
 Asking all the applicants a generally consistent set of questions can ensure that nothing is missing, that you’ve covered all your bases in the interview and found out what you need to know about the applicant.

 Among other items, it is important to know what the applicant is seeking in a job.
 It’s important to know why an applicant may seek from this opportunity from their last or current job.
 It’s important to know what they are looking for in an office setting, what managerial style they like, the salary they are looking for in a position and various other items that may be important to the success of your law firm.

 In trying to find out this information, some applicants may inevitably desire to turn the job interview into an interview of you and your firm.
 It’s as if they have presumed that they already have the job in the bag.
 In an initial interview especially, this is a red flag.